mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Focus Discussion of Centralization {#target}

-Some kinds of centralization are relevant to consider in standards discussions.
-For example, if a proposal had an obvious central point of political or economic control, it should (and hopefully would) be rejected.
-The community has a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure (such as the DNS) where possible.
-As discussed above, encryption can be used to manage selected instances of inherited centralization by enforcing layer boundaries.

-These responses are examples of appropriate ways for discussions in standards bodies to engage with centralization concerns.
-However, other kinds of centralization are less fruitful topics in standards discussions.

-In particular, while a standard can be designed to avoid technical centralization, doing so for economic and political centralization using only technical means is much more challenging.
-Because the IETF has no "protocol police", it’s not possible to demand, for example, that someone stop building a proprietary service using a federated protocol; even if it could, doing so would contradict architectural goals like permissionless innovation.
-While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.
+Centralization and decentralization are increasingly being raised in technical standards discussions.
+Any claims needs to be critically evaluated; as discussed in {{centralization}}, not all centralization is automatically harmful, and per {{decentralization}}, decentralization techniques do not automatically address all centralization harms -- and they may bring their own risks.

-Furthermore, claims of centralization can be proxies for power struggles between actors with competing interests, as discussed in {{decentralization}}.
+In particular, claims of centralization can be proxies for power struggles between actors with competing interests.
 A protocol that is deployed by a large, centralized service does not necessarily cause that centralization, but a competitor might use a claim of centralization to deny them the benefit of standardization.

 Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to examining centralization properties of protocols -- especially when searching for these latter types of centralization -- are unlikely to improve the Internet.

-Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- can be used by a centralized function.
-Refusing to standardize a newer protocol because it does not prevent use by those same functions would not be equitable, proportionate, or effective.
+Likewise, refusing to standardize a protocol because it does not actively prevent all forms of centralization ignores the very limited power that standards efforts have to do so.
+Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- fail to do so.
+While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: